hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

 Data inside user details will be available across bots and businesses as long as the underlying user is the same in the database.

-> Conversation data and User details can be set from the backend as well.
+> Conversation details and User details can be set from the backend as well.

 **entity output format**